 II.
-Eligibility
+ELIGIBILITY

 Generally, employees will be eligible to elect to participate in their employer's SIMPLE Plan if they received at least \$5,000 in compensation from their employer during any two preceding years and if they are expected by their employer to receive at least \$5,000 in the current year.
-However, their employer's SIMPLE Plan may exclude from eligibility union employees for whom retirement benefits have been the subject of good faith collective bargaining, nonresident aliens who have no earned income from sources within the United States, and/or employees who would not have been eligible if an acquisition, disposition or similar transaction had not occurred, but only for the year of the transaction and the following year.
+However, their employer's SIMPLE Plan may exclude from eligibility union employees for whom retirement benefits have been the subject of good faith collective bargaining, nonresident aliens who have no earned income from sources within the United States, and/or employees who would not have been eligible if an acquisition, disposition or similar transaction had not occurred during the year.
 In addition, an employer's SIMPLE Plan may provide more liberal eligibility rules by lowering the required amount of compensation and/or the years of service.
 These rules must be described in the notice employers deliver to their employees.